Rojas-Ivonne/Rojas-Ivonne/README.md

-- 👋 Hi, I’m @Rojas-Ivonne I am a physicist how like to learn new thinks
+- 👋 Hi, I’m Ivonne Rojas I am a physicist how like to learn new thinks
 - 👀 I’m interested in improve my coding skills
 - 🌱 I’m currently learning how to use c++
 - 💞️ I’m looking to collaborate on different kinds of projects about data analysis